emsejournal/emsejournal.github.io/registered_reports/index.md

 # Registered Reports

-The EMSE journal has worked with conferences to provide registered reports since 2019.
+The EMSE journal has worked with conferences to provide registered reports (RR) since 2019.
 You can read more about the initiative [here](https://arxiv.org/abs/2302.03649).
 The first stage is done as a track at a conference.
-If a paper gets an in principle acceptance, the authors then conduct the study based on the first stage protocol, write a paper reporting on it, and submits it to the EMSE journal for review.
+If a paper gets an in principle acceptance in stage 1 (at a conference RR track), the authors then conduct the study based on the first stage protocol, write a paper reporting on it, and submits it to the EMSE journal for stage 2 review.

 The following conferences is working or have worked with us on registered reports.